Frequently asked questions

 Can I claim compensation?

-While the roadworks are in progress we will try to make sure that all premises are reasonably accessible by road.
+While the roadworks are in progress, we will try to make sure that all premises are reasonably accessible by road.
 We have every sympathy with affected businesses and residents due to the ongoing disruption.
 Unfortunately, the county council is not able to offer compensation – this is in line with national policy and reflected through highways authorities across the country.

 Why isn’t the work just being carried out under traffic lights like road works normally are?

-Radford Bank is very traffic-sensitive and congestion builds up very quickly when there is any delay here.
+A34 Lichfield Road and Queensville are very traffic-sensitive and congestion builds up very quickly when there is any delay here.
 If the work was to be carried out under traffic signals, it would need to be carried out in a large number of short lengths.
 This would severely restrict the amount of work that we are able to do at any one time and would mean that the project would last for a lot longer.

 Why are road closures necessary for surfacing works?